 When do organisations have to comply?

-The directive sets broad expectations for businesses regarding sustainability, the detailed rules and their implementation will be subject to further refinement during the transposition into national laws by EU member states.
+The directive sets broad expectations for businesses regarding sustainability, the detailed rules and their implementation will be subject to further refinement during the transposition into national legislation by EU member states.

 The CSDDD is directly and primarily directed to companies meeting the following two criteria: